 First, let’s take the pressure off.
 Your body does not stop functioning because you didn’t do the right incantations.

-Based on what your body needs, your warm up can and perhaps should be a dynamic practice, rather than a fixed routine.
+Based on what your body needs, your warm up can and perhaps should be a dynamic piano exercise, rather than a fixed routine.
 It all depends on what you want to accomplish when you start playing.

-To help you optimize, I’ll suggest three tips when considering a warm-up.
+To help you optimize, I’ll suggest three tips when considering a piano warm-up.

 1. Make sure your core is warm.